websocket-client/websocket-client/README.md

 You can install the dependencies with the command `pip install six` and `pip install backports.ssl_match_hostname`

 You can use either `python setup.py install` or `pip install websocket-client` to install.
+This module is tested on Python 2.7 and Python 3.4+.
+Python 3 support was first introduced in version 0.14.0, but is a work in progress.

 ## Usage Tips